gpreviatti/benchmarks-dotnet/Mappers/Readme.md

 ## Legends

+amountPeople   : Value of the 'amountPeople' parameter

+amountAccounts : Value of the 'amountAccounts' parameter

 Mean           : Arithmetic mean of all measurements

 Error          : Half of 99.9% confidence interval

 StdDev         : Standard deviation of all measurements

 Median         : Value separating the higher half of all measurements (50th percentile)

+Gen0           : GC Generation 0 collects per 1000 operations

+Gen1           : GC Generation 1 collects per 1000 operations

+Gen2           : GC Generation 2 collects per 1000 operations

 Allocated      : Allocated memory per single operation (managed only, inclusive, 1KB = 1024B)

+1 ns          : 1 Nanosecond (0.000000001 sec)

-1 us      : 1 Microsecond (0.000001 sec)
+1 ms           : 1 Millisecond (0.001 sec)

 If you want to test the results or change the data just clone and enjoy.